Blotch3D/Blotch3D/README.md

 The default MonoGame "Effect" used to draw models (the "BasicEffect" effect) uses a pixel shader that does not do alpha testing.
 MonoGame does provide a separate "AlphaTestEffect" effect that supports alpha test.
-But AlphaTestEffect is *not* based on BasicEffect, and does not support directional lights, as are supported in BasicEffect.
+But AlphaTestEffect is *not* based on BasicEffect (and therefore must be handled differently in code), and does not support directional lights, as are supported in BasicEffect.
 So, don't bother with AlphaTestEffect unless you don't care about the directional lights (i.e. you are using only emission lighting).
 (If you do want to use AlphaTestEffect, see online for details.)

 For these reasons Blotch3D includes a custom shader file called BlBasicEffectAlphaTest (to be held in code as a BlBasicEffect object) that provides everything that MonoGame's BasicEffect provides, but also provides alpha testing.
-Set its "AlphaTestThreshold" to specify what alpha merits drawing the pixel.
+Set its "AlphaTestThreshold" to specify what alpha value merits drawing the pixel.
 See the [Custom effects](#custom-effects) section and the SpriteAlphaTexture example for details.